 At John Hellins Primary School we do not expect and will not tolerate behaviour which impacts on other peoples learning and /or safety.
+This includes online behaviour, as well as face to face, peer on peer abuse.

 Incidents of inappropriate behaviour will be dealt with promptly and fairly.
 In no way is it the intention of the sanctions to humiliate or embarrass the children involved.